CalebLBaker/micros/README.md

 * The memory manager will be launched in user mode but will have all of the devices physical memory identity mapped into its address space.

+## Steps to 1.0

+I'm not sure what all I'll require before calling something a 1.0 release, but it will be at least the following:

+* True user space processes that don't require special privileges

+* Multiprocessing

+* A file system

+* User interaction (IO)

+* A working libc

 ## Changelog

 ### v0.2.0 (2024-03-22)